 The board of directors oversees our risk management activities.
 The board of directors implements its risk oversight function both as a whole and through delegation to its committees.
 These committees meet regularly and report back to the full board of directors.
 The audit committee has primary oversight responsibility with respect to financial risks as well as oversight responsibility for our overall risk assessment and risk management policies and systems.
 The audit committee oversees our procedures for the receipt, retention and treatment of complaints relating to accounting and auditing matters and oversees our management of legal and regulatory compliance systems, including risks associated with information security and technology (including cybersecurity).
-The compensation committee oversees risks relating to our compensation plans and programs, including the evaluation of whether our compensation programs contain incentives for executive officers and employees to take risks in performing their duties that are reasonably likely to have a material adverse effect on us.
-The compensation committee believes that we have no compensation policies and programs that give rise to risks reasonably likely to have a material adverse effect on us.
-The nominating and governance committee oversees risks associated with corporate governance and the composition of our board of directors, including the independence of board members, and ESG-related matters.
+The compensation committee oversees risks relating to our compensation plans and programs, including the evaluation of whether our compensation programs encourage excessive risk-taking.
+The compensation committee believes that we have no compensation programs that give rise to excessive risk-taking.
+The nominating and governance committee oversees risks associated with corporate governance and the composition of our board of directors, including the independence of board members and ESG-related matters.
 Each committee reports on its activities to the full board of directors from time to time.
 This enables the board of directors and its committees to coordinate their respective risk oversight roles.